CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Basic command syntax

 Most Stata commands which operate on variables (as opposed to system commands such as `version`, `update`, `query`, etc.) follow the same general format.
-Recognizing this format will make it easier to understand new commands that you are introduced.
+Recognizing this format will make it easier to understand new commands to which you are introduced.

 The basic syntax is